KirkPan97/LLMforMed/README.md

 # LLMforMed
-First try to cteate a program with uv and git.
+1st try to cteate a program with uv and git.